-Download a report from the Power BI service to Power BI Desktop (preview)
+Download a report from the Power BI service to Power BI Desktop

-Download the report as a .pbix file
+Download the report as a PBIX file

 To download the .pbix file, follow these steps:

 While the report is downloading, a status banner displays the progress.
-When the file is ready, you're asked where to save the .pbix file.
+When the file is ready, you're asked where to save the PBIX file.
 The default name of the file matches the title of the report.

-When you open the report in Power BI Desktop, you may see a warning message letting you know that some features available in the Power BI service report aren't available in Power BI Desktop.
+When you open a report in Power BI Desktop, you may see a warning message letting you know that some features available in the Power BI service report aren't available in Power BI Desktop.

-Considerations and troubleshooting
+Considerations and limitations

 - If your administrator has turned off the ability to download data, this feature won't be visible in the Power BI service.

-- Datasets with incremental refresh can't be downloaded to a .pbix file.
+- Datasets with incremental refresh can't be downloaded to a PBIX file.

-- Datasets modified by using the XMLA endpoint can't be downloaded to a .pbix file.
+- Datasets modified by using the XMLA endpoint can't be downloaded to a PBIX file.

 - If you create a Power BI report based on a dataset in one workspace and publish to a different workspace, you and your users won't be able to download it.
-The download feature is currently not supported in this scenario.
+The download feature is not supported in this scenario.